bwestrich/conway-life-ror/README.md

-# Ruby on Rails Implementation of Conways Game of Life
+# Ruby on Rails Implementation of Conway's Game of Life

 by [Brian Westrich](http://mcwest.com/).